freehanging artwork was a rush job for

 circles in the upper corners are faceted glass "jewels".

-To go directly to another of my sign or logo stained glass artworks, click here.
+directly to another of my sign or logo stained glass artworks, click here.